SpotDylan/Jane-Street-ETC-24/README.md

 We placed 12th place with a final profit of $676,069.
 Our competition strategy was fairly simplistic, but it at least earned a net profit.

 # Versions
-There are two versions of this code. `bot` was directly what we submitted during the competition. `botImproved` is what I improved on post-competition, although this is untested as we have not been able to pass this through the servers.
+There are two versions of this code. `bot` was directly what we submitted during the competition.
+All other versions were made after the competition. `bot-arbitrage-strategy` attempts to utilize an arbitrage strategy. `bot-spread-strategy` attempts to use a bid-ask strategy to make high-frequency trades. `botImproved` tries to merge the two.
+All post-mortem strategies are currently untested as I've been unable to access test servers.